imsweb/staging-client-java/README.md

 ### Calculate stage

 Staging a case requires first knowing which schema you are working with.
-Once you have the schema, you can tell which fields (keys) need to be collected and passed to the `stage` method call.
+Once you have the schema, you can tell which fields (keys) need to be collected and supplied to the `stage` method call.

 A `StagingData` object is used to make staging calls.
 All inputs to staging should be set on the `StagingData` object and the staging call will add the results.
 The